fluent/fluent-bit-docs/administration/monitoring.md

 After a few seconds upon restart your Fluent Bit agent, the Calyptia Cloud Dashboard will list your agent.
 Metrics will take around 30 seconds to shows up.

 ![](../.gitbook/assets/agent.png)

+## Tap Functionality

+Tracing can be used to generate events or records detailing what messages pass through fluent-bit, at what time and what filters affect them.
+Examples on tap usage are available [here](tap-functinality.md).

 ###  Contact Calyptia